khp53/Use-Generalized-Additive-Models-GAMs-to-predict-loan-default-based-on-the-customer-credit/README.md

 1. term=9: This specifies which term (or feature) to compute the partial dependence for.
 In this case, term=9 corresponds to the loan-to-income ratio in the model.
 2. X=X_train_np: This is the input data for which to compute the partial dependence.
 It should have a 2D array or DataFrame containing the features used in the model.
-3. width=0.95: This is an optional parameter that defines the width of the confidence interval around the partial dependence estimate.
+3. width=0.95: This parameter defines the width of the confidence interval around the partial dependence estimate.
 A value of 0.95 indicates a 95% confidence interval.

 In the loan_to_income there will be two arrays.
 The first array is the unique values of the loan-to-income ratio.
 The second array represents the average predicted response (partial dependency) across all other features in the model, averaged over the specified feature in this case loan to income.